2024 United States drug shortages: Causes

 The American Cancer Society noted that several factors contributed to escalating nationwide drug shortages, which included decreased or restricted drug manufacturing capacity, increased drug demands coupled with corresponding shortages in supplies, and lower profit margins for several generic drugs decreasing corporate desires towards creating surpluses.
 The organization also noted that the Food and Drug Administration's means to prevent drug shortages were fundamentally centered around contact with the drug manufacturers involved, giving early warnings that requested them to increase production instead of directly pushing for specific drug quotas.

-The ASHP reported that one of the main causes of continuous severe shortages was due to "extreme price competition" between generic dug manufacturers.
+The ASHP reported that one of the main causes of continuous severe shortages was due to "extreme price competition" between generic drug manufacturers.
 Challenges to quick-enough production of high-quality medications coupled with possible supply chain disruptions pushed many of these companies to shift their manufacturing to producing drugs with higher profit margins, with some completely stopping production of less lucrative drugs.
 The organization also pointed out the role that difficult and multi-year federal regulatory approval processes for new manufacturers played in lowering the number of new drug manufacturers and resulting supply decreases.
 Generic drug user fees noted in section 506C(g) of the Federal Food Drug and Cosmetics Act further made it difficult for companies to keep their businesses profitable.

 U.S. Representatives Gary Peters (D-MI) and Iowa Republican Senator Joni Ernst emphasized the role of supply chain breakdowns and weak points in medication shortages.
 They also argued that U.S. "over-reliance" on foreign nations for key ingredients would lead to future shortages out of American control, especially for dependence on "foreign adversaries" and "bad actors", with China named as an example.
 Dr. Stephen Schondelmeyer further stated that while the number of pharmaceutical production facilities in the United States was cut in half since 2014, the numbers of pharmaceutical plants were steadily growing in several countries such as Taiwan, India, Israel, and China.
 He reported that China and India's conditions for pharmaceutical production were greatly enhanced by having less environmental regulations and cheaper labor.